-IBC’s 9th Africa Sugar is back, bigger, better and as part of a wider Soft Commodity Week with 3 co located conferences.
-Having demonstrated quality in content and business partnerships, this is by far the leading event for the region, now further bolstered by being part of the Soft Commodity Week, Africa.
+IBC’s 9th Africa Sugar is back, bigger and better.
+Having demonstrated quality in content and business partnerships, this is by far the leading event for the region.

 With a high level organizing committee providing input to reshape the agenda, 2019 will see new and innovative subject matter impacting the industry today.
 Focusing on finding new markets for sugar, creating new revenue streams, trade, innovation and digitalisation in production, and best practices in various sustainability impact areas, the conference will bring a tailored approach to what’s best for the African region.

 - Strategies to manage the short term low prices and bearish outlook

 - Sugar price outlook

 - Creating new markets for sugar and by products

 - Digitalisation technologies being adopted in the sugar processing industry

 - Cane pricing and best practice in various models